 Financial income and expenses

-Financial income and expenses consist mainly of interest income on bank balances, receivables and fixed income securities, interest expense on loans, exchange differences and allocated transaction expenses for raised loans.
-Transaction expenses for raised loans and credits are accrued over the life of the loans and credits by applying the effective interest method.
+Financial income and expenses consist mainly of interest income on bank balances, receivables and interest expense on loans, exchange differences and allocated transaction expenses for raised loans.
+Transaction expenses for raised loans and credits are accrued over the life of the loans by applying the effective interest method.

 Income taxes are recognized in profit/loss for the period except where an underlying transaction is recognized directly in other comprehensive income, whereupon the related tax effect is likewise recognized in other comprehensive income.
 Current tax is tax to be paid or refunded in the current year, which includes adjustment of current tax attributable to previous periods.
 Deferred tax assets are measured using the balance sheet method based on temporary differences between the carrying amount of an asset or liability and its tax value on assets and liabilities.
 Deferred tax assets are measured based on how temporary differences are expected to even out and applying the tax rates and regulations that have been enacted or announced at the balance sheet date.
 Temporary differences are not taken into consideration for consolidated goodwill.
 Deferred tax assets pertaining to deductible temporary differences and loss carryforwards are recognized only if it is considered probable they will result in lower tax payments in the future.

 The Group as lessee